 The marketing priority for small- to medium-sized B2B companies should always be to ensure they are utilizing the web and its global reach before all else.
 Yet the ultimate goal is to generate leads, create opportunities to engage the customer, and ultimately close the sale.
 Often this requires face-to-face meetings, product demonstrations, and targeted presentations.
 In order for your company to really shine at these prospect meetings, you need to be armed with a polished presentation that builds credibility, shows your experience, and conveys a memorable message that doesn't put people to sleep.

 Most often, presentations like this are done in PowerPoint slides.
-Here are four best practices to create a powerful and reusable slide deck, using examples from a recent project we did with TREW customer DISTek:
+Here are four best practices to create a powerful and reusable slide deck, using examples from TREW clients.

 Hopefully you already have a company slide template, but if not, apply a clean and simple design based on the color palette and font of your brand for visual consistency.
 Use a minimal header and footer to give yourself plenty of space to maneuver the content as needed.